Muhamadig/vidly-react-course/README.md

-The Back End of the Prject is under https://github.com/mosh-hamedani/vidly-api-node This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The Back End of the Project is under https://github.com/mosh-hamedani/vidly-api-node This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts